-Often, the muscle resistant/fat sensitive women deal with high cortisol problems such as inflammation, difficulty falling asleep, and anxiety.
+Often, the muscle-resistant/fat-sensitive women deal with high cortisol problems such as inflammation, difficulty falling asleep, and anxiety.
 They usually do better with a low carb plan.
-The fat resistant/muscle sensitive women often have trouble with low cortisol and deal with increased sugar cravings, fatigue between meals, and difficulty staying asleep.
-They will not do well with a very low carb plan (although they still have to be more mindful that the average woman of their carb intake).
+The fat-resistant/muscle-sensitive women often have trouble with low cortisol and deal with increased sugar cravings, fatigue between meals, and difficulty staying asleep.
+They will not do well with a very low carb plan (although they still have to be more mindful of their carb intake than the average woman).

 As you can see, not only are there multiple manifestations of PCOS, there are also multiple causes.
 It’s no wonder why a lot of the PCOS advice out there leads to so much confusion and frustration.
-If you have PCOS and are struggling with weight loss, below are my best tips for improving your nutrition, stamina, and hormone balance:
+If you have PCOS and are struggling with weight loss, here are my best tips for improving your nutrition, stamina, and hormone balance.

 This is tricky.
 My PCOS low-carb diet is very different from Molly’s PCOS low-carb diet, and that may be very different from your low-carb diet.
 For example, Molly tolerates more carbs than me, yet we both have PCOS, so “low carb” or “high carb” become relevant terms and not an absolute definition based on a specific amount of carbs.
 Right now, having two small children and not getting nearly enough sleep, my adrenal issues are worse than ever, and I need more carbs than I used to.

-Watch symptoms after you eat a particular amount of a particular carb (i.e. a half cup of sweet potato).
-Are you sleepy, craving more carbs or more food, does eating carbs or sweets not relieve that craving?
-If so this was too much of this type of carb for you.
-Eat the same meal next time with say one-third cup of sweet potato and see how you do.
+Watch symptoms after you eat a particular amount of a particular carb (i.e., a half cup of sweet potato).
+Are you sleepy or craving more carbs or more food?
+Does eating carbs or sweets not relieve that craving?
+If so, this was too much of this type of carb for you.
+Eat the same meal next time with, say, one-third cup of sweet potato and see how you do.

 If you experience sleepiness, cravings for coffee or stimulants, or cravings for more starches or sweets right after eating, try cutting the amount of sweet potato back at the next meal of mixed greens salad and chicken.

-If this doesn’t relieve the issue, at your next meal, add a touch more healthy fat (olive oil, a few nuts, or some avocado) to the meal we’ve been using as an example.
+If this doesn’t relieve the issue, add a touch more healthy fat (olive oil, a few nuts, or some avocado) to the meal we’ve been using as an example.
 If none of these small adjustments work, then increase the sweet potato by two bites.

 This can be a big issue when coaches push carbs on women who say they feel overly stuffed, fatigued, or see an increase in appetite or cravings after they eat the prescribed number of carb grams.